-To sum up, if you invest enough resources to handle reviews, manage photos, post updates regularly, your Google My Business can turn into a new acquisition channel for your business.
-And this will have effect on both, Google Search and Maps too.
+To sum up, if you invest enough resources to handle online reviews, manage photos, post updates regularly, your Google My Business can turn into a new acquisition channel for your business.
+And this will have an effect on both, Google Search and Maps too.

 Just think about it.

 Google is very different compared to social media networks and enables unique metrics and insights for marketers.

 Search is intent-driven, which actually means that the user has the will and interest to do an action.
 And in some cases, such as the local search, they want to do that action NOW.

 So that is why the intent-driven concept allows a business that can match the consumer discovery right at that moment, can win big in increasing conversions.